7Wdev/ADE-SMP/README.md

 - Pull requests should include tests, where applicable.
 - Pull requests should be related to:
 ```
-SECURITY PATCHES, NEW PLUGINS, new APIs, new textures, new datapacks, performance optimization, updating the server to the newer version, adding APIs, improving pre-added APIs and plugins, adding maps/worlds, and updating plugins.
+SECURITY PATCHES, NEW PLUGINS, NEW APIs, NEW TEXTURES, NEW DATAPACKS, PERFORMANCE OPTIMIZATION, UPDATING THE SERVER TO NEWER VERSION, MODIFYING APIs, IMPROVING PRE-ADDED APIs AND PLUGINS, ADDING MAPS/WORLDS/BUILDINGS, UPDATING PLUGINS, PANEL IMPROVEMENT, REDESIGN SERVER/PANEL/LOGO, or whatever kind of modification/deletion/addition.
 ```

 To submit a pull request, please follow these steps: